 Meat, fibre and pet breeds are not usually milked, and simply produce enough for the kids until weaning.

-Mohair is produced from the angora goat, which originated in the Angora district of Turkey, and dates back to early biblical times.
+Mohair is produced from the angora goat, which originated in the Angora district of Türkiye in early biblical times.
 Mohair is a luxury fibre used widely in clothing and furnishings.
 New Zealand produces only about 1% of the world’s mohair – most comes from South Africa and the US.

 Mohair usually grows in long, lustrous ringlets of around 15 centimetres or longer, and has a fibre diameter of 19–45 microns (millionths of a metre).
 The diameter varies with the animal’s age – fibre from kids is typically much finer than that from adults.
 Some mohair is wavy rather than in ringlets.